loganhartford/portfolio-site/_otherprojects/3D Printer Cabinet.md

   November 20th, 2020
 </p>
 ***
-I started by sketching out the approximate dimentions of the box I wanted.
-The main features of this cabinet is the slot on the left which is exactly wide enough and deep enoguh to house two columns of standard PLA boxes.
+I started by sketching out the approximate dimensions of the box I wanted.
+The main features of this cabinet is the slot on the left which is exactly wide enough and deep enough to house two columns of standard PLA boxes.
 The shelves were intended to hold my school materials.

 {% capture carousel_images %}
 https://res.cloudinary.com/dlfqn0wvp/image/upload/v1704300481/portfolio-site/other/cabinet/uiv3hc4or1mtlxmyqemo.png